E*TRADE review summary

 Deposit fees and options

 E*TRADE charges no deposit fees.
-You can use check, ACH and wire transfers to deposit cash.
+You can use checks, ACH and wire transfers to deposit funds.

 Unfortunately, credit/debit cards and electronic wallets are not accepted, similarly to E*TRADE's closest competitors.